ArtemioUrbina/240pTestSuite/README.md

 `cd C:\NeoDev\mame`
 `mame neogeo 240ptestng -nofilter -keepaspect -skip_gameinfo`

+### Audio
+Lua is needed to build the v1 rom ATM, using Freem examples and code.
+The Makefile has the necessary steps

+1. Build the M1 and V1 ROMs when samples are needed or z80 code is updated 'make z80'

 ## MAME Drivers
 The following is for the unmodified ROMs.
 (Checksums not correct)
 ```